 Meg then studied for an MPhil/MRes in molecular microbiology/virology at the University of Cambridge, involving the isolation of novel bacteriophages that infect clinically relevant strains of pseudomonas aeruginosa, which was partly funded by the MRC and The Dog’s Trust.
 During her time as a Masters student, Meg chaired a conference session at the Microbiology Society Annual Conference in Edinburgh, organised a student professional development conference and acted as the student editor for the monthly publication produced by The Biochemical Society.

-Meg joined J A Kemp's London office in 2019, having spent 18 months working elsewhere in private practice.
+Meg joined J A Kemp's London office in 2019, having spent 18 months working elsewhere in a private practice.
+She obtained a Distinction in the Certificate in Intellectual Property Law at Queen Mary, University of London in 2020.
 During her time in the profession, Meg has been an active member of the Committee of the CIPA Informals, a UK-wide association of junior members of the patent profession.
 She acted as the editor of the official blog of the association, the ‘Yellow Sheets’.

 University of Liverpool, Honours Degree in Molecular Biology and Biotechnology; University of Cambridge, Masters Degree in Molecular Microbiology/Virology

 Certificate in Intellectual Property Law, Queen Mary, University of London

 Student member of the Chartered Institute of Patent Attorneys (CIPA)

 Tel: +44 1865 406 100